-Though Dubai happens to be a promising business destination for people offering numerous opportunities for developments, it often happens that things do not pan out the way you thought they would and business fail to succeed in the market.
+Though Dubai happens to be a promising business destination for people offering numerous opportunities for development.
+It often happens that things do not pan out the way you thought they would and businesses fails to succeed in the market.
 In certain cases, such unforeseen circumstances and economic difficulties arise due to which the company has to be liquidated.

 It is wise to hire the services of lawyers for the process of liquidation as it tends to take some time.
-Liquidation of company becomes essential when the respective legal entity is unable to generate profit and fails to make the daily business transactions or the creditors are not getting paid.
+Company liquidation in Dubai becomes essential when the respective legal entity is unable to generate profit and fails to make the daily business transactions or the creditors are not getting paid.

-In serious situations, the process of liquidation can be imposed on the company if it is believed by a Dubai regulatory agency that it has committed a serious offence.
+In serious situations, the process of liquidation can be imposed on the company if it is believed by a Dubai regulatory agency that it has committed a serious offense.

-After it has been decided that the company shall liquidate, the board of directors gathers so that the process of liquidation is outlined and developed.
+After it has been decided that the company shall liquidate.
+The board of directors gathers so that the company liquidation process is outlined and developed.
 Any request from the creditors of the company will be fulfilled.
-And all of the details are stated in the court of order.
+And all of the details stated in the court of order.

 First of all the company is required to present all the official documents that act as evidence that the decision for liquidation has been taken.
 It shall also contain the name of the appointed liquidator.
-The original registration certificate has to be provided along with the credentials of liquidator.
-All of the documents need to be notarized.
+The original registration certificate has to be provided along with the credentials of the company liquidator.
+All of the documents need to notarize.

-If the liquidating company happens to have branches in Dubai, it will also need to provide original documents from the parent company.
+If the closing company in Dubai happens to have branches in Dubai, it will also need to provide original documents from the parent company.

-- A document stating the liquidation of the company and the appointment of liquidator.
+- A document stating the liquidation of the company and the appointment of a liquidator.